timjogorman/RicherEventDescription/guidelines.md

 him.
 He knows these things.

-The quoted portion would \textit{not} be eligible for DUPLICATE annotation, and you would want to reannotate the EVENTs, ENTITYs, and LINKs between.
+The quoted portion would *not* be eligible for DUPLICATE annotation, and you would want to reannotate the EVENTs, ENTITYs, and LINKs between.
 Were that same sentence presented as an offset quote (as in an email reply), though, it would be eligible.